Your Partner for Organizational Transformation

 Hometown Connections guides community-owned utilities through the change process, focusing on strategic planning, managing risk, excellence in customer service, and leadership development.

-Hometown’s consultants help public utilities address today’s business management challenges and advance towards a successful future.
+Hometown’s consultants help community-owned utilities address today’s business management challenges and advance towards a successful future.

 The Hometown Connections proven strategic planning process applies to utilities of all sizes and services.